 Wooden boxes shelves also known as shadow box frames are creative ideas for your leftover wood.

 Box shelves are functional and add an artistic dimension to any wall.
 Create geometric designs using basic joinery.

 If you have short pieces, less than 12 inches, you’ll find many things to make out of wood.
 There are plenty of scrap wood projects for short hardwood pieces, limited only by your imagination.

 Various sizes of wood picture frames

 Cut four pieces at a 45-degree angle to make beautiful wood picture frames.
 You can make any size frame for large paintings and portraits too.
 The tongue and groove will hold the glass for the frame.

 Wooden Kids Toys Are Sturdy and Sentimental

-There are hundreds of toys you can make from recycled hardwood floor scraps.
+There are hundreds of toys you can make from recycled hardwood leftover flooring.